-This program teaches 4-H youth how to use best practices that guarantee producing quality and safe animal products for consumers, as well as responsible animal handling, care and welfare in not only farm animal production, but also with companion and performance animals.
+This program teaches 4-H youth how to use best practices that support the production of quality and safe animal products for consumers, as well as responsible animal handling, care and welfare in not only farm animal production, but also with companion and performance animals.

 Download a copy of Good Production Practices.

 Youth Quality Assurance

 Quality assurance is a pledge or promise to 1) provide a food animal product preferred by consumers, and 2) provide a safe, wholesome food animal product.
 Food animals are those whose products (meat, milk, and eggs) have the potential to become part of the food chain.